ecobee/building-controls-simulator/README.md

 ### Build issues

+- incompatible versions of Docker and Docker Compose (see requirements above).
+- `.env` variables unset, make sure all `.env` variables not specified in `.env.template` are matched correctly to your host system.
+- windows line endings in `.env` file.
 - `apt-get install` failing or other packages not being found by apt-get
     - Verify network connection and build container again
 - `jupyter lab build` failing